2002 Mindanao earthquake

-The 2002 Mindanao earthquake struck the Philippines at 05:16 Philippine Standard Time on March 6 (21:16 Coordinated Universal Time on March 5).
+The 2002 Mindanao earthquake struck the Philippines at 05:16:09 Philippine Standard Time on March 6 (21:16 UTC on March 5).
 The world's sixth most powerful earthquake of the year, it registered a magnitude of 7.5 and was a megathrust earthquake.
-It originated near the Cotabato Trench, a zone of deformation situated between the Philippine Sea Plate and the Sunda Plate, and occurred very near to the Philippines' strongest earthquake for the 20th century, the 1918 Celebes Sea earthquake.
+It originated near the Cotabato Trench, a zone of deformation situated between the Philippine Sea plate and the Sunda plate, and occurred very near to the Philippines' strongest earthquake for the 20th century, the 1918 Celebes Sea earthquake.

 The entire country is characterized by a high level of volcanic and seismic activity.
 The earthquake was responsible for 15 deaths and roughly 100 injuries.
-Up to 800 buildings were damaged as a result, many from a flood generated by landslides and falling debris.
+Up to 800 buildings were damaged as a result, many from flooding generated by landslides near Mount Parker and falling debris.
 Like the 1918 event, a tsunami soon followed.

-Geology
+Tectonic setting

-The epicenter of the earthquake was located near the Cotobato Trench; the magnitude of this megathrust earthquake was 7.5, the sixth strongest of the year.
-It occurred in a zone of geologic deformation along the Sunda and Philippine Sea Plates, which converge at a rate of 6 cm each year.
-The Philippines sits on several microplates between two convergent plates, the Philippine Plate and the Eurasian Plate.
+The Sunda and Philippine Sea Plates, where the earthquake occurred, converge at a rate of 6 cm each year.
+The Philippines sits on several microplates between two convergent plates, the Philippine Plate and the Eurasian plate.
 Tectonic activity in the country includes both earthquakes and volcanic eruptions.
-Because of subduction of the Eurasian Plate to the west, volcanic activity occurs along the Manila Trench and the Sulu Trench, often of powerful caliber.
+Because of subduction of the Eurasian plate to the west, volcanic activity occurs along the Manila Trench and the Sulu Trench, often of powerful caliber.
 13 percent of recorded eruptions in the Philippines have been deadly, as the country is responsible for the world's most deaths in volcanic eruptions.
 Seismicity as well has been powerful: in the last 50 years, more than half of the country's major earthquakes have reached magnitude 7.0 or greater.
 The earliest known major shock was in 1976, killing some 8,000 people.
-The Mindanao event was the fourth of seven major events since 1975.
+The 2002 event was the fourth of seven major events since 1975.